SethKoren/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a theoretical physicist working at the junction of high energy theory and the real world.
-I have broad interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.
+I have broad interests across many aspects of particle physics, cosmology, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.

 I obtained my doctorate in summer 2020 under the supervision of Nathaniel Craig, with a thesis focused on novel approaches to the hierarchy problem.
+This was honored with the American Physical Society's 2022 [Sakurai Dissertation Award in Theoretical Particle Physics](https://www.aps.org/programs/honors/prizes/particle.cfm).

 My thesis begins with an extensive introduction aiming to pedagogically explain renormalization and the hierarchy problem.
 Considerable focus is placed on clearing conceptual pitfalls and on debunking common misconsceptions.